AkihaTatsu/Image-Crawler-Utils/README.md

   + [Twitter / X](https://x.com/) - features supported:
     + Downloading images from searching result
     + Downloading images uploaded by a certain user
-+ Logging of crawler operations onto the console and (optional) into a file.
++ Logging of crawler process onto the console and (optional) into a file.
-+ Using `tqdm` bars to denote the progress of crawler.
++ Using `tqdm` bars to denote the progress of crawler (Jupyter notebook support is included).
-+ Save or load the settings of a crawler.
++ Save or load the settings and configs of a crawler.
 + Save or load the information of images for future downloading.
++ Acquire and manage cookies of some websites, including saving and loading them.
 + Several classes and functions for custom image crawler designing.

 ## How to Use